HBOT in Lincoln NE: Everything You Need to Know

 | Setting | Wellness centers, recovery clinics | Hospitals, medical hyperbaric units |

-| Oxygen delivery | Cannula — comfortable, easy to wear | Mask or hood; 100% oxygen |
+| Oxygen delivery | Mask — comfortable, fits securely over nose and mouth | Mask or hood; 100% oxygen |

-| Typical use | Recovery, wellness, performance, general oxygenation | Wound healing, decompression sickness, CO poisoning |
+| Typical use | Recovery, wellness, performance, brain & cognitive function, anti-aging & longevity | Wound healing, decompression sickness, CO poisoning |

 | Side effect risk | Minimal — ear equalization most common | Higher — oxygen toxicity risk increases above 2.0 ATA |